apigee/devrel/labs/bdd-proxy-development/README.md

-# Apigee OAS Mock Lab
+# BDD Proxy Development Lab

 Use [claat](https://github.com/googlecodelabs/tools) to
 generate static HTML site from the Markdown document.